hpc2n/sphinx-lesson-template/content/motivation.rst

  - the task implementations, and
  - the input and output variables.

-So-called **runtime systems** then deduces the task dependencies from the sequential order and the input and output variables.
+So-called **runtime systems** then deduce the task dependencies from the sequential order and the input and output variables.
 We say that the task graph is constructed **implicitly**.
 The runtime system then executes the task in a **sequentially consistent order**.
 That is, the runtime system may execute the task in any order as long as it respects the task dependencies.